SEND Reforms 2026: What Every School Needs to KnowStudents and teacher working on send reforms 2026 in a school setting, SEND support

 Targeted Support

-In practice, a Year 4 learner struggling with reading comprehension might receive daily guided reading sessions in a group of four, with their ISP noting the specific phonics gaps being addressed and the progress markers the school is tracking.
-The support they receive will be written into law.
+In practice, a Year 4 learner struggling with reading comprehension could receive daily guided reading in a group of four, with the plan naming the phonics gaps being addressed and the progress markers the school is tracking.
+If the ISP duty is enacted, that record would make provision harder to lose when timetables or staffing change.

 Targeted Plus

-Consider a Year 8 student with autism who manages most lessons well but finds unstructured time and transitions overwhelming.
-Under the current system, the school might request an EHCP to access specialist input.
-Under the reforms, the Experts at Hand service provides that input directly, potentially including sessions in the school's Inclusion Base during break times, without requiring a statutory assessment.
+Consider a Year 8 learner with autism who manages most lessons well but finds unstructured time and transitions overwhelming.
+Under the current system, the school may request an EHCP to access specialist input.
+Under the proposal, Experts at Hand could provide that input directly, including observation, staff coaching and planned use of an Inclusion Base during break times.

 Short-term placements at alternative provision or special schools are also available at this level to help a child re-engage with their mainstream setting.